Reasonable Adjustments

 The Equality Act 2010 places a duty on employers to make reasonable adjustments to ensure staff with disabilities, or physical or mental health conditions, are not substantially disadvantaged when doing their jobs.

-• Consideration of adaptions to working hours/pattern, or flexible working
+• Adaptations to working hours/pattern, flexible working or home-working when required

-• Purchase or modification of equipment
+• Purchase or modification of specialised equipment

 • Reallocation of duties